SharanAki/SharanAki.github.io/_tabs/about.md

 My expertise is backed by top-tier industry certifications, including the **Microsoft Cybersecurity Architect, Certified Ethical Hacker v12** and **AWS Certified Security – Specialty**.

+This blog is where I share my findings, tutorials, and thoughts on the ever-evolving world of technology and security.

 ---

 ### My Work & Projects